The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 1. Incorporate aerobic exercise into your week

-Incorporating and challenging your cardiovascular activity within your limits, is a great way to improve your HRV and vagal tone.
+Incorporate and challenge your cardiovascular activity within your limits.
+This is a great way to improve your HRV and vagal tone.
 Physiological changes in your muscles and bones can happen immediately with aerobic activity.

 While walking in nature can be wonderfully calming, you need to be getting out of breath to improve your adaptability to stress and strengthen your vagal nerve function.